 After the victims escaped, Austin saw Price driving on Route 140 and attempted to carjack him.
 In the process, Austin shot and killed Price, but was unable to take his car.

 Illinois State troopers said Austin continued firing at them after his failed attempt to take Price’s car and they fired back.
 Austin was found dead once the pursuit ended.
-Authorities said it is unknown if Austin died of a gunshot wound or if he was killed by shots fired by the officers.
+Police say he killed himself.

 When Price didn’t return at his normal time, his wife became worried and went out looking for him.
 It wasn’t until 3 a.m. her family was informed of his death.
 Price also leaves behind a 28-year-old son.